TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Experiment Results

 \textbf{Results.} The experimental results are summarized in Table~\ref{tab:results}.
 Claude models generally outperform other model series, with Claude 2 (90.57\%), Claude Instant (84.43\%), and Claude 3.5 Sonnet (79.55\%) achieving the highest accuracy scores.
 In contrast, Llama 3 70B (10.19\%) and Mistral 8×7B (17.23\%) exhibit notably lower accuracy, indicating weaker generalization on this task.
 Claude 3.5 Sonnet achieved the highest Macro-F1 score of 58.75\%, surpassing all other models.

 For valid pairs, most models exhibit high precision (above 90\%).
 Still, recall shows noticeable variation: Mistral Large 2402 achieves the highest precision (100\%) but has a recall of only 0.73\%, resulting in an F1 score of 1.44\%.
 This suggests the model is highly conservative, prioritizing precision over recall, but missing many valid pairs.
-Claude 2 achieves the best F1 score (95.04\%), with well-balanced precision (90.64\%) and recall (99.90\%), demonstrating strong recall and overall predictive stability.
-Llama 3 70B and Mistral Large 2402 exhibit poor recall (only 0.95\% and 0.73\%, respectively), indicating difficulty in capturing valid cases.
+Claude 2 achieves the best F1 score (95.04\%), with well-balanced precision (90.64\%) and recall (99.90\%), demonstrating strong predictive stability.
+Llama 3 70B and Mistral Large 2402 exhibit poor recall (0.95\% and 0.73\%, respectively), indicating difficulty capturing valid cases.
 Their F1 scores (1.88\% and 1.44\%) further confirm their limitations.
-Within the Claude series, Claude 2 outperforms other models, achieving the highest F1 score (95.04\%), while Claude Instant follows with an F1 score of 91.51\%.
+Within the Claude series, Claude 2 outperforms other models, achieving the highest F1 score (95.04\%), while Claude Instant follows with 91.51\%.

 However, detecting invalid pairs proves more challenging, as evidenced by the lower F1 scores across all models.
 Claude 2 has the highest invalid precision (71.43\%) but suffers from extremely low recall (2.45\%), resulting in an F1 score of only 4.74\%, indicating it misses most invalid pairs.
 Mistral Large 2402 achieves the highest recall for invalid cases (100.00\%) but at the cost of low precision (9.63\%), resulting in an F1 score of 17.57\%.
 This suggests it identifies all invalid pairs, but at the expense of many false positives.
 Among weaker performers, Claude Instant has an invalid recall of only 4.90\% and an F1 score of 5.68\%.
 Llama 3 70B achieves high recall (96.53\%) but low precision (9.44\%), resulting in an F1 score of 17.20\%.